College of the Holy Cross, Joanne Chouinard-Luth Recreation and Wellness Center

 The Jo now stands proudly on one of the campus hills, serving as a central focal point emphasizing the college’s commitment to health and wellness.
 Its thoughtful design and carefully planned design elements and materials have not gone unnoticed.
 The Jo earned the 2022 Outstanding Facilities Award for intramural and recreational sports facilities from the National Intramural-Recreational Sports Association (NIRSA), as well as the Athletic Business Facility of Merit award.

 “It’s easy to get caught up in the excitement of designing spaces,” concludes Good.
 “Aesthetics is at the core of good design.
 But, what we hear can contribute just as much to our experience.
-REGUPOL acoustic products can help enhance comfort and sustainability in architectural design.”
+REGUPOL acoustics can help enhance comfort and sustainability in architectural design.”